Gary C. Martin Alumni Endowed Student Scholarship

 What would you want the recipients of this scholarship to know about the person for whom it is named?

 Gary Martin is the ultimate Auburn man.
-A 1957 graduate, he is a very successful business man and used his success to help many people.
+A 1957 graduate, he is a very successful businessman and has used his success to help many people.
 Gary’s generosity has enriched the education of countless Auburn students from across the country, both supplementing and diversifying their Auburn experience.

 Tell us about your Auburn story, favorite tradition, a “War Eagle!” moment, or what Auburn has meant to you.